rdgoodman/MICPSO/ReadMe.txt

 Current TODOs/issues (not necessarily in order of importance)

 More Urgent:

-> PSO termination criterion is still untested, may need to change it for the "penalize invalid solutions" issue

 > Double check that all graph coloring examples are correct (in terms of nodes and edges), and that the values make sense.

 Less Urgent:

-> We'll probably need some error/exception-checking to make sure probabilities stay within valid boundaries (none < 0 or > 1)

 > Should build in a way to track the fitness at any given iteration so we can look at fitness trends over time for comparison's sake.
 This should be pretty easy.